Magni (character)

 Magni is a fictional character appearing in American comic books published by Marvel Comics.
 The character was adapted from Magni, a character in Norse mythology, by Dan Jurgens.
-The character exists in an alternate future in which Thor rules over the entire Earth.
+Magni exists in an alternate future in which Thor rules over the entire Earth and is the son of Thor and Amora the Enchantress.

 Publication history

-Magni Thorson debuted in Thor vol. 2 #50 (August 2002) and was created by Dan Jurgens.
+Magni Thorson debuted in Thor (vol. 2) #68 (September 2003) and was created by Dan Jurgens.
 The character is based on the Norse mythology deity Magni.

 Fictional character biography

 Thor: The Reigning

-Magni was born into an alternate future New Asgard to Thor Odinson and Amora the Enchantress.
-While he was still just an infant, Magni's life was threatened by Balder's betrayal during the human resistance's raid led by Captain America.
-While Thor fought the resistance fighters, Balder captured Magni and threatened to kill him if Thor didn't stop his subjugation of humanity.
-Magni's adoptive uncle Loki saved his life by killing Balder.
-Thor, no longer restrained by fear for his son's life, killed all of the remaining intruders himself.
+Magni was born in an alternate future to Thor Odinson and Amora the Enchantress, rulers of Asgard.
+When he was an infant, Magni's life is threatened by Balder's betrayal during the human resistance's raid led by Captain America.
+While Thor battles the resistance, Balder captures Magni and threatens to kill him if Thor does not stop his subjugation of humanity.
+Magni's adoptive uncle Loki saves his life by killing Balder.
+Thor, no longer restrained by fear for his son's life, kills the remaining intruders himself.

-Magni grew up to be much like his father, both in personality and appearance (though his hair was red, unlike his father's blond).
-While Thor oversaw matters from New Asgard's throne, Magni often traveled through the kingdom helping humans in danger, much as Thor had done as a superhero.
-Although Magni loved his father dearly, he often disagreed with the way he allowed Loki to treat the humans under his rule.
-He still followed his father out of loyalty.

-That began to change when Magni met Jordahl, a mortal girl whom Thialfi had rescued upon arriving in the year 2170.
-Through her Magni caught a glimpse of what the humans thought of his father's regime.
-He was disturbed to find that many of the humans feared the gods.
-A short time later, he joined the Warriors Three and Thialfi on a mission to quell a rebellion in one of the villages.
-Magni was shocked when the Warriors Three brutally murdered humans without trying to find a peaceful solution.
-He ordered the Warriors to lay down their weapons just as one of the villagers revealed himself to be a suicide bomber.
-Magni managed to smother the blast of the bomber's explosive vest, but the events he witnessed would trouble him greatly.